 Who’s Who in American Law Students.

 Additionally in Law School, Ms. Day was elected to Legislative Council and the Pro Bono Board and won the Outstanding Pro Bono Service Award two years in a row.
 She served as chairperson and co-founder of the Race Judicata for charities, which still takes place in Columbia.
-Furthermore, she volunteered in women’s prisons and at the courthouse as an advocate for battered women.
-She studied in Europe during her second year of law school, studying international law and the European Union, with Supreme Court Justice Sandra Day O’Connor, who was one of the many esteemed professors in that program.
+Furthermore, she volunteered in women’s prisons with the Battered Incarcerated Women's Project and at the courthouse with Sistercare as an advocate for battered women.
+She studied international law and the European Union in Europe during her second year of law school, with Supreme Court Justice Sandra Day O’Connor, who was one of the many esteemed professors in that program.
 Ms. Day was employed by the South Carolina House of Representatives as a legislative aide while in law school.

 After law school, Ms. Day went to work in the Office of General Counsel for the South Carolina Department of Mental Health, in Columbia, where she provided legal counsel to the Department of Mental Health’s staff regarding probate, real property matters, and medical benefits and billing.
 She also served as Clinical Assistant Professor of Neuropsychiatry and Behavioral Science for the University of South Carolina School of Medicine, and a hearing officer for the Department’s Setoff Debt Collection processes during that time.
 In her capacity as counsel for DMH, Ms. Day practiced in probate courts across the state, representing the Department of Mental Health in estate administration, probate claims, and real property disputes among other things.